drycc/workflow/src/applications/ssl-certificates.md

 Add your certificate, any intermediate certificates, and private key to the endpoint with the `certs:add` command.

-    $ deis certs:add example-com server.crt server.key
+    $ drycc certs:add example-com server.crt server.key
     Adding SSL endpoint... done
     www.example.com

 !!! note
     The name given to the certificate can only contain a-z (lowercase), 0-9 and hyphens

-The Deis platform will investigate the certificate and extract any relevant information from it such as the Common Name, Subject Alt Names (SAN), fingerprint and more.
+The Drycc platform will investigate the certificate and extract any relevant information from it such as the Common Name, Subject Alt Names (SAN), fingerprint and more.

 This allows for wildcard certificates and multiple domains in the SAN without uploading duplicates.